Ordinary and Prophet Planning under Uncertainty in Bernoulli Congestion Games

 \subsection{Acknowledgments}

 Some results about the ordinary planner that appear in this paper were presented at several seminars and at EC'19.
 We would like to thank the reviewers and participants for several insightful comments and remarks that made the results better and the presentation more clear.
-In addition, we would like to thank Vittorio Bil\'o for pointing out the relations to one of his earlier papers.
+In addition, we would like to thank Vittorio Bil\`o for pointing out the relations to one of his earlier papers.
 We thank an anonymous reviewer in the journal submission process for prompting us to consider the case where the hypothesis of independence for the agents' participation is removed.

-This collaboration started in Dagstuhl at the Seminar on Dynamic Traffic Models in Transportation Science in 2018.
-Roberto Cominetti gratefully acknowledges support from LUISS for a visit during which most of this research took place, as well as the support of FONDECYT 1171501 and ANID/PIA/ACT192094.
-Marco Scarsini is a member of GNAMPA-INdAM.
-He gratefully acknowledges the support and hospitality of FONDECYT 1130564 and N\'ucleo Milenio ``Informaci\'on y Coordinaci\'on en Redes.''
+This collaboration started in Schloss Dagstuhl at the Seminar on Dynamic Traffic Models in Transportation Science in 2018.
+Roberto Cominetti gratefully acknowledges support from Luiss University for a visit during which part of this research took place.
+Marco Scarsini gratefully acknowledges the support and hospitality of N\'ucleo Milenio ``Informaci\'on y Coordinaci\'on en Redes.''
 Part of this work was carried out when Marc Schr\"oder was a visiting professor at Luiss University.
 This project was further carried out when Marc Schr\"oder and Marco Scarsini were taking part in the program on Games, Learning, and Networks at the Institute for Mathematical Sciences, National University of Singapore in 2023.
 Marco Scarsini is a member of GNAMPA-INdAM.